The difference between porcelain and ceramic tiles

 Porcelain and ceramic tiles are low in porosity, are durable and easy to maintain.
 Regular household cleaners and detergents are suitable for everyday cleaning.
 For stubborn stains and scuff marks, we recommend using diluted phosphoric acid.

 Please note that My Tile Market provides Slip Rating classifications as a guide, based on a slip test report produced by testing in laboratory conditions.
 It is possible that the environment in which tiles are laid affect their slip rating.
 Factors such as grouting, wear and tear, build up of residue or wet weather can affect the slip resistance of tiles.
 If there is any doubt as to the level of slip resistance of any tile, or its suitability for the intended application, it is the responsibility of the client to perform their own tests.
 Please refer to he Australian Standards (Table 3), which indicates locations that correspond to the relevant Pendulum and/or Ramp ratings.
 It is the responsibility of the end user to provide information to clients that all floor tiles can be slippery, especially when wet.
 Many tiles which can be slippery when wet are commonly used in wet areas, such as bathrooms and kitchens.
-Arch Stone therefore cannot provide any warranty or accept liability for personal injury or accidents that arise from slipping or falling on tiles, under any circumstances.
+My Tile Market therefore cannot provide any warranty or accept liability for personal injury or accidents that arise from slipping or falling on tiles, under any circumstances.

 Variation in colour and pattern